JGarnica22/PSlab/HowTo's/HowTo_Setup_R_RStudio.md

 remove.packages("package")
 ````

-You can check what packages need an update with a call to the function:
+You can check what packages need an update with the function:
 ````
 old.packages()
 ````